jfoucher/Mailocal/index.md

 layout: home
 excerpt: Debug your emails while making sure real customers never see them.
 intro: Safely test your application's emails by using this local SMTP server and viewing the results in the web interface.
+intro2: By using this locally installed SMTP server you can be sure that your real customers will never see your test emails!
+However you can see all of them by simply opening the provided interface in any browser.
+images:
+  - title: Main interface view
+    image: assets/img/img1.png
+    link: assets/img/img1.png
+  - title: Viewing messages details
+    image: assets/img/img2.png
+    link: assets/img/img2.png
 ---

-By using this locally installed SMTP server you can be sure that your real customers will never see your test emails !

-However you can see all of them by simply opening the provided interface in any browser.

 ## Installation